Independent Educational Evaluations (IEE)

 What is an IEE?

 At times, you may disagree with how your school district has conducted your child’s evaluation or the outcome of the assessment.
 If this is the case, you have the right to request an IEE from your school district.
-Independent Educational Evaluations (IEEs) are evaluations conducted by a qualified examiner who is not employed by the school district responsible for the education of your child.
+Independent Educational Evaluations (IEEs) are evaluations conducted by a qualified examiner who is not employed by the school district responsible for your child’s education.
 They are paid for at public expense.
 As former school-based professionals, we have a deep understanding of how frustrating and lengthy this process can become.
 Due to our extensive experience in the schools, we are uniquely positioned to support parents through this process to gain access to appropriate services at school.

 Who Might Need an IEE?